 Turnip greens provide larger amounts of these vitamins and minerals and are especially rich in folic acid.
 This vitamin is essential for the normal growth and maintenance of all cells.

-And can you believe how many people discard the turnip greens rather than eating them?
-We are guilty as charged as we did not know what to do with the greens before we got our hands (or should I say our eyes) on the tremendous benefits that turnip greens poses we composted them on the farm.
+And can you believe how many people discard the turnip greens rather than consuming them?
+Yes, we are guilty as charged.
+Before discovering the benefits that turnip greens have, we composted them on the farm.

 Next season we are definitely going to implements the greens into our menu 🙂